MorrisSimons/zombie_file_hunter/README.md

 This will mark all files that are dependencies of `myCompanies.tsx` in light green, making it easy to see which files are specifically related to that component.

 ## TODO:
-- [x] Fix the README to explain the new updates
+- [x] Fix the README to explain the new updates.
 - [x] Add yellow color for non-code files (assets, PDFs, etc.)
-- [x] Add target file highlighting with green color
+- [x] Add target file highlighting with green color.
-- [x] Fix arguments input repo error handling
+- [x] Fix arguments input repo error handling.
+- [ ] Fix Blob cache work, right now it caches the image and generates a new one.
+- [ ] Build a dashboard to see how many unused lovable files exist.
 - [ ] Minor grammar fixes and file renaming
 - [ ] Test different scenarios where unused files are created and why.
 - [ ] Improve detection of files imported in headers but not used in the project